YUNZHUORUI/Jumping-Robot/Hopper_simu/Coding_log_Dec.md

 ![alt text](<results /jumping_robot_simulation_ground_1.gif>)

 Then I was thinking whether i can first make a continues jumping based on the raibert control.
-Also I
+Also I use Stble baseline3 (SB3) to train the model.
+Here 's the result from
+`Quadhopper12_23`.

 ![alt text](<results /quadhopper_raibert_trained_demo.gif>)